-The privacy risks outlined in 7.3 above are mitigated by legal requirements and auditing processes (i.e., maintenance of all requests, copies of consent forms/statements and warrants) that allow for any auditor, including the Office of Inspector General and the federal monitor, to inspect use and deployment of 9-1-1 audio recordings.
+The privacy risks outlined in 7.3 above are mitigated by legal requirements and auditing processes (i.e., activity logs) that allow for any auditor, including the Office of Inspector General and the federal monitor, to inspect use and deployment of CAD.

-The largest privacy risk is the un-authorized release of 9-1-1 audio recordings that contained information deemed private or offensive in the RCW.
+The largest privacy risk is the un-authorized release of personally identifiable information deemed private or offensive in the RCW.
 To mitigate this risk, the technology falls under the current SPD policies around dissemination of Department data and information reflected in 6.1.